Close faster. Limit the options. The fewer the choices, the easier it is for a customer to make a decision. Too many choices confuse customers.

 “When you go to the market to buy two apples, why do you get disappointed when you find only two remaining?”, the advert used to ask, and then would give us the answer.
 “It’s because you want variety” Indeed, variety is the spice of life.
 But just like spices can also get too hot to consume, likewise too much variety can be annoying and can get ignored.
 Like we do the returns to a Google search-research says few people go past the first page of the thousands that appear.
+In fact, fewer still scroll all the way down page 1.
 When it’s too much, suddenly variety isn’t delightful anymore it is irritating.
 What does this then mean to the selling process?

 Next, notice the options usually given are in twos.
 Warm or cold?
 Red or white?
 With toppings or without?
 Such choices make it easier for the prospect to respond to, and hastens the movement along, the sales cycle.
 Making a choice from an option of two or three things is much more palatable than twenty two or twenty three things.
 This giving of two options also lends itself to closing.
 “Would you like to sign with the blue pen or the black?” or “Would you like to pay in cash or via card?”